 Imprisoned, one year after they created the Committee of Public Safety, Camille wears Danton’s face on a mask; democracy is an illusion, they conclude.
 To their hangings Robespierre will hit the drums again.
 In a time of chaos when only pregnancy could save you from being executed, Lucile Desmoulins decides against cutting the baby out of her body.

 The historic Lucile was guillotined few days after her husband and his friends.
 It is the women and understanding which is which I struggle most with in this production but am still moved, even from watching this play on my laptop.
 As I have not read Buechner’s original script from 1835 and neither the censored publications available until its actual premiere in 1902 (!), it is difficult to say if the lines have been modernized or amended.
 But the conflicts are timeless.
 Robespierre has been quoted: “History is fiction”.
 It took me years to understand that he was right.

 Dantons Tod by Georg Büchner

-ThaliaDigital continues with another play each day available for 24 hours on the theatre’s website.
-Some shows are available with English subtitles.
+ThaliaDigital continued with a play each day available for 24 hours on the theatre’s website, some with English subtitles.

 The photos above were taken on my trip to Paris and Versailles in September 2019 and in Hamburg a year earlier